vmware/vic-product/installer/DESIGN.md

 - If configuration of a service requires a separate lifecycle, the service MAY have a separate `configure-<service>.service` unit in addition to `<service>.service`

-- The component unit SHOULD directly execute the `docker run` command in `ExecStart` and SHOULD NOT execute a script that then starts the service
+- A component unit SHOULD directly execute the `docker run` command in `ExecStart` and SHOULD NOT execute a script that then starts the service

+- A component unit SHOULD specify starting another service through unit dependency directives and SHOULD NOT directly execute `systemctl`

+- A component's dependencies SHOULD be separate Systemd services

+  This allows the component to specify the startup and shutdown behavior through unit dependency directives such as `Wants`, `Requires`, `Before`, and `After`.

 ### Requirements